Mitchell12345MB/ssjessentials/README.md

 If you'd like to use this plugin, please contact the developer for permission.

-> **Note**: Consider adding a license to protect your work and clarify how others can use it.
-Common options include:
-> - MIT License (very permissive)
-> - GPL-3.0 (ensures derivatives stay open source)
-> - Apache 2.0 (good for commercial use)

 ## 🙏 Acknowledgments

 - SSJ Plugin - [Link to SSJ Plugin]